 Strategic collaboration with Pfizer - developing antibodies that act on tumour-associated myeloid cells

-BioInvent received an upfront payment of $3 million when the agreement was signed in December 2016, and $1 million in research funding has been received during 2017.
+BioInvent received an upfront payment of $3 million when the agreement was signed in December 2016, and research funding has been received during 2017, 2018, 2019 and 2020.
 Pfizer also made a $6 million equity investment in new shares of BioInvent when the agreement was signed.

-Partnership with Transgene – developing next generation oncolytic viruses expressing an anti-CTLA-4 antibody to treat solid tumours
+BT-001 - Partnership with Transgene – developing next generation oncolytic viruses expressing an anti-CTLA-4 antibody to treat solid tumors

-The research and development costs, as well as revenues and royalties from candidates generated from the collaboration, will be shared 50:50.
+The research and development costs, as well as revenue and royalties from candidates generated from the collaboration, are shared 50:50.